polterguy/polterguy.github.io/documentation/magic/components/sockets/index.md

 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-sockets.jpg"
 ---

-# Web Sockets in Magic and Hyperlambda
+# The sockets component

 The sockets component allows you to subscribe to and publish socket messages.
 This is useful when debugging and developing modules that somehow is using the integrated socket slots from Magic.
-To understand Magic's socket features from a _"hands on"_ perspective refer to [this tutorial](/tutorials/web-sockets/) where we go through sockets by creating a chat client, or [its primary documentation](/documentation/magic.lambda.sockets/).
 The sockets component allows you to subscribe to any type of socket message, for then to see messages as they are published to your _"channel"_, allowing you to more easily debug and develop your modules that are using sockets.
-Below is a screenshot of how subscribing to a socket message should look like.

 ![Sockets](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sockets.jpg)